ADVERTISEMENT

 Susan

 P.S.
-If the groundhog sees its shadow this year and you are looking to learn something new during those six more weeks of winter, we have a whole range of courses to check out.
-Those include one on shadow weave and our newest course on color-and-weave on the rigid-heddle loom.
+If the groundhog sees its shadow this year and you are looking to learn something new during six more weeks of winter, we have a whole range of courses to check out.
+Those include one on shadow weave and a course on color-and-weave on the rigid-heddle loom.

 ARTICLES FOR YOU